Cozy Peach Kitchen

 • Size: I use a 1.25 ounce cookie scoop (3-4 tablespons) to make 6 large fritters.
 You can make twice as many fritters by using a 2 tablespoon sized scoop.

-I like them with a dollop of Greek yogurt, but they would also be delicious with chipotle ranch dressing or even vegan ranch.
+• Serve with I like them a dollop of Greek yogurt, or dipped in chipotle ranch dressing or even vegan ranch.

 Three circular fritters topped with sour cream on a gray plate